jisooleeworks/blog-site/_posts/2022-07-25-sample-size-formulas.md

 * All the above with regard to the hypothesis testing assumes two-tailed test; if we do one-tailed test, $$Z_{1-\alpha}$$ used, intead of $$Z_{1-\alpha/2}$$.
 * If the standard deviation of the population is unknown and the sample size is small, the formulation depends on the t distribution.
 It causes a problem because critical values of the t distribution depneds on degrees of freedom, which depends on the sample size which we are trying to estimate.
 [This document describes how to manage this issue.](https://www.itl.nist.gov/div898/handbook/prc/section2/prc222.htm)

-# Adjustment
+# Adjustments
 While we have looked around a collection of formulas and may feel quite ready, we need to be aware of situations where those formulas will not work well, and some adjustment is necessary [5].

-The frequently found adjustment is use of the finite population correction factor when we draw a sample from a finite small population.
-It multiplies the obtained sample size with the factor: n_final = factor * n.
+When we draw a sample from a finite small population, it is suggested to apply the finite population correction factor.
+The derived formula is as follows [6]:

 $$
 n_{finit\_pop} = \frac{n}{1+(\frac{n-1}{N})} = \frac{nN}{n+(N-1)}\newline